Of course M is for Mary when you’re wandering through the bible for ABC Wednesday. What other person could it be?

 It was not uncommon for young teenage girls to be betrothed to older men back in the day.
 Mary was no exception.
 The families voted and after a few after-dinner toasts, Joseph agreed to take Mary for his wife.
 We don’t know how many years separated them, but my guess is that it was significant since the only way a woman could guarantee a secure future was to get married to a man of means.
 Joseph was an established carpenter and business was probably pretty darn good in town.

 So Mary is sprawled across her bed, pouring through Bride magazines, and dreaming about the latest appliances in her new house when Gabriel appears and royally (literally and figuratively) turns her life up-side-down and inside-out.
-God has decided she is to have a child in less than nine months and name him Jesus.
+God has decided she is to have a child and name him Jesus.
+All before the wedding.

 Excuse me?
 I’m sorry, I really can’t do that.
 There’s protocol to follow and this is completely out of order for a Jewish woman like myself.
 Joseph will probably break the engagement and I’ll disgrace my family.
 No, tell God thank you, but I need to pass on this one.